jundalisay/spblist/content/en/research/aristotle/physics/book-6/chapter-04.md

-CHAPTER 4

-Further, everything that changes must be divisible.
-For since every change is from something to something, and when a thing is at the goal of its change it is no longer changing, and when both it itself and all its parts are at the startingpoint of its change it is not changing (for that which is in whole and in part in an unvarying condition is not in a state of change); it follows, therefore, that part of that which is changing must be at the starting-point and part at the goal: for as a whole it cannot be in both or in neither.
+Everything that changes must be divisible.

+For since every change is from something to something, and when a thing is at the goal of its change it is no longer changing, and when both it itself and all its parts are at the startingpoint of its change it is not changing (for that which is in whole and in part in an unvarying condition is not in a state of change);

+It follows, therefore, that part of that which is changing must be at the starting-point and part at the goal: for as a whole it cannot be in both or in neither.
 (Here by ‘goal of change’ I mean that which comes first in the process of change: e.g. in a process of change from white the goal in question will be grey, not black: for it is not necessary that that which is changing should be at either of the extremes.)
 It is evident, therefore, that everything that changes must be divisible.

-Now motion is divisible in two senses.
+Motion is divisible in two senses.
 In the first place it is divisible in virtue of the time that it occupies.
 In the second place it is divisible according to the motions of the several parts of that which is in motion: e.g. if the whole AG is in motion, there will be a motion of AB and a motion of BG.
 That being so, let DE be the motion of the part AB and EZ the motion of the part BG.
-Then the whole DZ must be the motion of AG: for DZ must constitute the motion of AG inasmuch as DE and EZ severally constitute the motions of each of its parts.
+Then the whole DZ must be the motion of AG: for
+DZ must constitute the motion of AG inasmuch as DE and EZ severally constitute the motions of each of its parts.

 But the motion of a thing can never be constituted by the motion of something else: consequently the whole motion is the motion of the whole magnitude.

 Again, since every motion is a motion of something, and the whole motion DZ is not the motion of either of the parts (for each of the parts DE, EZ is the motion of one of the